clyze/build-tools/README.md

-# Doop Gradle plugin #
+# Gradle plugin #

-This plugin integrates with Gradle builds for posting projects to Doop for analysis.
+This plugin integrates with Gradle builds for posting projects to the server for analysis.
 Some support for Ant-based builds is also included (see below for details).

 ## Setup ##

-Use the "doop" plugin in your Gradle build:
+Use the "repackage" plugin in your Gradle build:

 ```
 buildscript {